Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2007 – Eric Gordon

 Gordon was a huge star in his one season at Indiana, after committing to the school as “Mr Basketball” in the state of Indiana in 2006.
 He played 34 mpg, scoring 20.9 ppg.
 The Hoosiers, however, lost in the first round of the NCAA Tournament.

 In 2008, the Clippers drafted Gordon 7th overall and a few years later traded him to New Orleans as part of a package of assets for Chris Paul.
 He has been with the Rockets since 2016, and won NBA’s Sixth Man Award in 2017.

 Oden’s promising career was doomed from the start.
 Blazers drafted Oden #1 in 2007, ahead of Kevin Durant.
 From the second Durant stepped on an NBA court, this pick was criticized as Durant dominated almost immediately.
 Oden just missed so much time with injuries and unfortunately, his body never allowed him the chance to play in the NBA

 2005 – Gerald Green

 He has had a roller coaster career, playing for 8 different teams (Celtics, Suns, Rockets, Heat, Pacers, Mavs, Nets, Wolves).
 He is currently on his second tenure with the Rockets, where he has played since 2017.

 2004 – Dwight Howard

 It sure has been a weird career for Dwight Howard.
 He spent the first 8 seasons of his career in Orlando and averaged 18 ppg and 13 rpg, while being considered the top center in the game.
-He helped lead the Magic to the NBA Finals in 2009, which is Hall of Fame worthy on it’s own.
+He helped lead the Magic reach the NBA Finals in 2009, which is Hall of Fame worthy on it’s own.

 2003 – Lebron James